tsackton/taelgar/Gazetteer/The Western Green Sea Region/Sembara/The Western Marches/The Western Marches.md

 The [[Marches of Enford]] are a land of frontier lords.
 Although nominally sworn to the crown of Sembara, the lords in this region are freed from most taxes and royal prerogatives.
 It is a dangerous land, as the [[Sentinel Range]] are not free of danger, but also a land of opportunity.

 The [[Barony of Ainwick]] is more a military district in some ways than a barony.
 There are two major garrisons of troops stationed here: the North Watch and the Central Watch.
-The North Watch maintains a line of castles from the Wistel to the river border with [[Ardlas]]; the Central Watch is responsible for the northern part of the ~WallNearUrlich~.
+The North Watch maintains a line of castles from the Wistel to the river border with [[Ardlas]]; the Central Watch is responsible for the northern part of the [[Western Wall of Sembara]].
 These garrisons are supported by the crown, and much of the economy of the region is dedicated to feeding, equipping, and supporting them.

 The [[Barony of Dunfry]] is also a major military district, responsible for the South Watch, which guards the southern half of the ~WallNearUrlich~ and also maintains a series of forts along the north branch of the Enst.